axkg/gpioals/README.md

 match the kernel currently running on the Raspberry Pi (on Raspbian installing the matching `raspberrypi-kernel-headers` should be sufficient) and run `make`.

+## Installing the Moduile

+A standard `make install` (either as root or via sudo) should be sufficient.
+Note that as with any kernel module, recompiling and reinstalling gpioals will be necessary whenever a new kernel is installed.

 ## Loading the Module

 The GPIO pin to be used can be configured via the module parameter